DataDog/integrations-extras/algorithmia/README.md

 will depend on your specific machine learning framework and use case, but might include values such as prediction probabilities from a regression model in scikit-learn, confidence scores from an image classifier in TensorFlow, or input data from incoming API requests.
+Note that the message forwarding script provided in this integration will also prefix user-defined metrics with `algorithmia.` in Datadog.

 ### Service Checks